anujdecoder/chatbot/README.md

 Take a look at [Ava](https://ava-chatbot-f2551.web.app/).

+The server for Ava can be found at [chatbot-be](https://github.com/anujdecoder/chatbot-be)

 ### Project setup:

 To run the code in local machine, you need to create and .env file using sample.env.